ProvableHQ/leo/grammar/abnf-grammar.md

 Structure
 ---------

+This ABNF grammar consists of two (sub-)grammars:
-Language specifications often define the syntax of their languages via (i) a lexical grammar that describes how sequence of characters are parsed into tokens, and (ii) a syntactic grammar that described how tokens are parsed into expressions, statements, etc.
+(i) a lexical grammar that describes how sequence of characters are parsed into tokens, and (ii) a syntactic grammar that described how tokens are parsed into expressions, statements, etc.
-(The adjectives 'lexical' and 'syntactic' are the ones used in the Java language specification;
+The adjectives 'lexical' and 'syntactic' are the same ones used in the Java language reference, for instance;
-other terms may be used by other languages, but the essence is similar.)
-The situation is sometimes more complex, with multiple passes (e.g. Unicode escape processing in Java), but the division between lexical and syntactic (in the sense above) stands.
+alternative terms may be used in other languages, but the separation into these two components is quite common (the situation is sometimes a bit more complex, with multiple passes, e.g. Unicode escape processing in Java).

-In the aforementioned language specifications, both the lexical and syntactic grammars are normally written in a context-free grammar notation, augmented with natural language that may assert, for instance, that tokenization always takes the longest sequence that constitutes a token.
+This separation enables

-This dual structure appears to be motivated by the fact that concerns of white space, line endings, etc. can be handled by the lexical grammar, allowing the syntactic grammar to focus on the more important structure.
+concerns of white space, line endings, etc. to be handled by the lexical grammar, with the syntactic grammar focused on the more important structure.
-Handling both aspects in a single context-free grammar may be unwieldy, so having two grammars provides more clarity and readability.
+Handling both aspects in a single grammar may be unwieldy, so having two grammars provides more clarity and readability.

-In contrast, PEG (Parsing Expression Grammar) formalisms like Pest naturally embody a procedural interpretation that can handle white space and tokenization in just one manageable grammar.
-However, this procedural interpretaion may be sometimes less clear and readable to humans than context-free rules.
-Indeed, context-free grammar are commonly used to documentat languages.

-ABNF is a context-free grammar notation, with no procedural interpretation, and therefore it makes sense to define separate lexical and syntactic ABNF grammars for Leo.
+ABNF is a context-free grammar notation, with no procedural interpretation.
-Conceptually, the two grammars define two subsequent processing phases, as detailed below.
+The two grammars conceptually define two subsequent processing phases, as detailed below.
 However, a parser implementation does not need to perform two strictly separate phases (in fact, it typically does not), so long as it produces the same final result.

+The grammar is accompanied by some extra-grammatical requirements, which are not conveniently expressible in a context-free grammar like ABNF.
+These requirements are needed to make the grammar unambiguous, i.e. to ensure that, for each sequence of terminals, there is exactly one parse tree for that sequence terminals that satisfies not only the grammar rules but also the extra-grammatical requirements.
+These requirements are expressed as comments in this file.

 --------